floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/raw-liveviewsocket-api.md

    * @param name the name of the upload from which to consume
    * @param fn the callback to run for each entry
    * @returns an array of promises based on the return type of the callback function
-   * @throws if any of the entries are not fully uploaded (i.e. completed) */ consumeUploadedEntries<T>(
+   * @throws if any of the entries are not fully uploaded (i.e.,  completed) */ consumeUploadedEntries<T>(
     configName: string,